Postgraduate admissions policy

 2. Roles and responsibility

-The role of the University of Surrey Admissions Office is to ensure that policies and procedures are carried out in a fair and consistent way in line with relevant legislation and University strategy.
+The role of the University of Surrey Admissions Team is to ensure that policies and procedures are carried out in a fair and consistent way in line with relevant legislation and University strategy.

 3. Admissions criteria